-A Sheet Pan Chicken Thighs Recipe
+Chicken Thigh Sheet Pan Dinner Recipe

 Very similar to my Sheet Pan Sausage and Peppers, this Sheet Pan Chicken Thighs and Veggies recipe calls for minimal prep work and simple ingredients is a power combo of veggies and protein for a healthy and tasty dinner.
+Plus, it’s super low carb!

-The chicken thighs and veggies are tossed in a simple seasoning blend using one of my new favorite herb mixture, herbs de provence.
+Chicken thighs and veggies are tossed in a simple seasoning blend using one of my new favorite herb mixture, herbs de provence.

-The chicken pieces are first pan-fried quickly to achieve that crispy skin with a beautiful golden brown sear, before placing them in the oven along with broccoli, carrot, bell pepper and onions.
+The chicken pieces are first pan-fried quickly to achieve that crispy skin with a beautiful golden brown sear, before placing them in the oven along with broccoli, carrot, bell pepper, and onions.

 Pan frying is an extra step but one well worth the effort because not only does it give a nice texture to the chicken, it also locks in the flavors of the herbs, making the chicken much more flavorful.
 IT IS SO WORTH IT!